jouellnyc/BB-ESP32-KIOSK/README.md

 <img src="images/4_setup_reboot.jpg" width="200"/>

-The page will NOT Refesh (This is OK and expected):
+The page will NOT Refresh (This is OK and expected):

 <img src="images/5_setup_ok_no_connect.jpg" width="200"/>